Managing Seasonal Shedding in Dogs

 An expert grooming guide by Cindra Grooming Products

-- Spring: dense winter undercoat releases
+- Spring: the dense winter undercoat releases

 - double-coated breeds